Vivian

 30 minutes morning, 30 minutes evening.
 Hangeul fluently in a week.
 After 4 weeks I parse simple lyric lines without help.
 I'm not racing, Korean is my "for fun" language alongside English.
 But sustainable consistency is the win.

-One Lifetime license, three languages now.
-The $199 was the smartest money I spent this year on learning.
+one free download, three languages now.
+The freewas the smartest money I spent this year on learning.